allenai/allennlp-guide/chapters/your-first-model.md

         self.classifier = torch.nn.Linear(encoder.get_output_dim(), num_labels)
 </code></pre>

+To get an initial word embedding, we'll use AllenNLP's `TextFieldEmbedder`.
+This abstraction takes the tensors created by a `TextField` and embeds each one.
+This is our most complex abstraction, because there are a lot of ways to do this particular operation in NLP, and we want to be able to switch between these without changing our code.
+We won't go into the details here; we have a whole [chapter of this course](/representing-text-as-features) dedicated to diving deep into how this abstraction works and how to use it.
+All you need to know for now is that you apply this to the `text` parameter you get in `forward()`, and you get out a tensor with shape `(batch_size, num_tokens, embedding_dim)`.

+## Applying a Seq2VecEncoder

+<pre data-line="7,10" class="language-python"><code class="language-python">@Model.register('simple_classifier')
+class SimpleClassifier(Model):
+    def __init__(self,
+                 vocab: Vocabulary,
+                 embedder: TextFieldEmbedder,
+                 encoder: Seq2VecEncoder):
+        super().__init__(vocab)
+        self.embedder = embedder
+        self.encoder = encoder
+        num_labels = vocab.get_vocab_size("labels")
+        self.classifier = torch.nn.Linear(encoder.get_output_dim(), num_labels)
+</code></pre>

 To squash our sequence of token vectors into a single vector, we use AllenNLP's `Seq2VecEncoder` abstraction.
 As the name implies, this encapsulates an operation that takes a sequence of vectors and returns a single vector.
-Because all of our modules operate on batched input, this will take a tensor shaped like `(batch_size, sequence_length, embedding_dim)` and return a tensor shaped like `(batch_size, encoding_dim)`.
+Because all of our modules operate on batched input, this will take a tensor shaped like `(batch_size, num_tokens, embedding_dim)` and return a tensor shaped like `(batch_size, encoding_dim)`.

 ## Applying a classification layer

-<pre data-line="11" class="language-python"><code class="language-python">@Model.register('simple_classifier')
+<pre data-line="12" class="language-python"><code class="language-python">@Model.register('simple_classifier')
 class SimpleClassifier(Model):
     def __init__(self,
                  vocab: Vocabulary,